- 90% of words found in kids’ books are SnapWords®.

 - All 220 Dolch words, 500 Fountas & Pinnell most frequently recurring words, 300 Fry instant words and some extra high-frequency words.

-It is common for parents and teachers, who use SnapWords® as a strategy to help struggling readers, to see their child catch up or even surpass classmates.
-Don’t take our word for it – read testimonials or comments below from parents and teachers that have been in your shoes.
+It is common for parents and teachers, who use SnapWords® as a strategy to help struggling readers, to see their child catch up and surpass grade level expectations.
+Don’t take our word for it – read testimonials or comments below from parents and teachers who have experienced success.

 SnapWords® are designed to target as many learners and learning styles as possible: